martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 use TLS cannot be identified using `hx` or `hxr` URIs.

 A TLS exporter with the label "EXPORTER-hx-authority" and an empty context is used to produce a 10 octet value.
-This value is then encoded in hexadecimal (or Base 16 {{!RFC4648}}) to produce a 20 character authority.
+This value is then encoded in hexadecimal (that is, Base 16 {{!RFC4648}}) to produce a 20 character authority.

-The authority can be omitted where the URI is exchanged over the same connection.
+The authority can be omitted where the identity of the connection can be inferred from context.
+For instance, where the URI is sent over the same connection.
 The current connection is used if an authority is absent.

 ~~~